catatnight/docker-postfix/README.md

 + Login credential should be set to (`username@mail.example.com`, `password`) in Smtp Client
 + You can assign the port of MTA on the host machine to one other than 25 ([postfix how-to](http://www.postfix.org/MULTI_INSTANCE_README.html))
 + Read the reference below to find out how to generate domain keys and add public key to the domain's DNS records
 + If you want a persistent queue between restarts, you will need to extract an empty spool from /var/spool/postfix inside the container, preserving IDs and permissions!
+One is provided in postfix-spool.tgz

 ## Reference
 + [Postfix SASL Howto](http://www.postfix.org/SASL_README.html)